Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Capability and Fuel Efficiency Analysis

 It is worth noting that the linear term's coefficient is approximately 0.5.

-Therefore, the velocity change resulting from orbital deviation can be approximated as $\Delta v_g = [\Delta v]/2$.
-Substituting this into Eq. (\ref{momteum}) and (\ref{dvg}) yields:
+Therefore, the velocity change resulting from orbital deviation can be approximated as $\Delta v_g = \Delta v_{r}/2$.
+Substituting this into Eqs. (\ref{momteum}) and (\ref{dvg}) yields an approximate analytical expression for $\Delta v_{\max}$, denoted as \(\Delta v_{\max3}\):

-An analytical method for assessing the service spacecraft's deployment capability based on the total reaction velocity change, $[\Delta v]$, is thus presented, which implies that the service spacecraft's deployment capability must exceed the velocity increment required for the Hohmann transfer by at least half of the total reaction momentum change.
+Eq.(\ref{dv_formula}) implies that the SSc's deployment capability $\Delta v_{\max}$ must exceed the velocity increment required for the Hohmann transfer by at least half of the total reaction momentum change.

-Similar to Fig. (\ref{boundry_real}), the approximate analytical formula and Eq. (\ref{fast}) were used to calculate the maximum deployment velocity corresponding to $m_s:m_p$ and $r_{s0}-r_{t0}$ for different altitude differences.
-The results are shown in Fig. \ref{boundry_app3}.
+Similar to Fig. \ref{boundry_real}, the approximate analytical formula Eq.(\ref{dv_formula}) and Algorithm \ref{alg:approximate} were used to calculate the maximum deployment velocity corresponding to $m_s:m_p$ and $r_{s0}-r_{t0}$ for different altitude differences, as shown in Fig. \ref{boundry_app3}.

 The results indicate that, under the same maximum ejection velocity constraint, the key parameter boundaries given by the analytical formula and numerical iteration are similar, and their changing trends are consistent.
-The error, $\sigma_2$, between this analytical formula and the approximate algorithm Eq.(\ref{fast}) is defined as:
+The error $\sigma_2$, between this analytical formula and Algorithm \ref{alg:approximate} is defined as:

 With the mass ratio set to $m_s:m_p = 400:1$, $\sigma_2$ was calculated for various altitude differences, as shown in Fig. \ref{se_error1}.